stmarksnewferry/stmarksnewferry.github.io/_whats_on_boxes/children.md

 ---
 title: Children
 ---
-Our children and youth leadership team are all registered with the DBS (Disclosurer and Barring Service), and we operate a child protection policy that ensures that children are always safe.
+Our children and youth leadership team are all registered with the DBS (Disclosure and Barring Service), and we operate a child protection policy that ensures that children are always safe.

 As well as creche and groups for children and young people on Sundays, we also have midweek groups.

-Younger children arrive at 5.45pm and have their group for an hour.
+Younger children (key stage 1 and 2) meet in the church hall, from 5.45 to 6.45pm.

-Older children (school year 6 upwards) arrive at 6.45pm until 8pm.
+Older children (key stage 3) meet in the church lounge, from 5.45 to 7pm.